-Proposed Modification Reference Proposed Modification Reason Previous Modification reference Utilise renewable energy; andUtilise low carbon energy.
+Proposed Modification Reference Proposed Modification Reason Previous Modification reference Policy CN2 Energy Hierarchy All development shall accord with the following energy hierarchy (in order of preference): • Minimise energy demand for new build which is done by employing the 'fabric first approach'; • Maximise energy efficiency; • Utilise renewable energy; and • Utilise low carbon energy.
 MM8 (Policy CN3) Supporting text: 4.19 Policy CN2 sets out an energy hierarchy which is a classification of energy options, prioritised to focus developers to think about and embed more sustainable energy options right at the start of the design process.
 It is one of the core principles of the Local Plan.
 It is a similar approach to a waste hierarchy where the least favourable option is located at the bottom of a triangle.
 The development industry often refers to this as a 'fabric first approach'.
 This means that before considering renewable and/or low carbon energy sources, energy demand must first be reduced by maximising performance of the components which make up the building fabric (i.e. consider the materials and design of the environment and then move down the energy hierarchy).
-Not only is the 'fabric first' approach the most sustainable and environmentally best approach for new build , but it can also make an important contribution to addressing fuel poverty and improving social equity.
-A fabric first approach is generally not appropriate for traditionally constructed buildings, as outlined in the text supporting policy HE14.
-Footnote: Traditional' refers to buildings with solid walls built from permeable materials such as stone, earth, timber, clay tiles, porous brick and lime- based mortars, plasters and renders.
+Not only is the 'fabric first' approach the most sustainable and environmentally best approach for new build, but it can also make an important contribution to addressing fuel poverty and improving social equity.
+Comments from Historic England PM9, PM219, PM11 When taking a fabric first approach for works to existing traditionally constructed buildings, care must be taken, and professional advice sought.
 Traditional construction absorbs moisture but allows it to evaporate when conditions become drier.
-This is in contrast to modern construction, which relies on impermeable barriers to prevent moisture entering the fabric.
-Policy CN3 Comments from Historic England PM9, PM219, PM11 Energy Efficiency Standards to Reduce Carbon Emissions
+This is in contrast to modern construction, which often relies on impermeable barriers to prevent moisture entering the fabric.
+Thus when